blinklabs-io/docs/src/content/docs/guides/dingo/SPO Guides/005-register-pool.md

 EOF
 ```

-> The above examples uses IP addresses if you are using DNS use the following example:
+> The above example uses IP addresses if you are using DNS use the following example:
 > ```
 > --single-host-pool-relay <relaynode1.pool.example.com> \
 > --pool-relay-port 6000 \